1 & 2 Thess.

 This witness would be exercised through the various gifts.
-The ability to work signs and wonders would be an indisputable confirmation of their own witness. "he" is not in the original Greek.
+The ability to work signs and wonders would be an indisputable confirmation of their own witness.

 The fact that the Advocate was promised in its primary sense only to the Apostles is very evident here and in 16:1.
 "These things have I spoken unto you."

-In the face of this evidence how can anyone today apply the purpose of the Comforter to himself or herself in any way, never mind in continuous non-miraculous sense?
+In the face of this evidence how can anyone today apply the purpose of the Comforter to himself or herself in any way, never mind in a continuous non-miraculous sense?
 To do so surely is blasphemy against the Holy Spirit.

 See notes on 14:16.

 The "world" (cosmos) was the order or system that existed at that time.
 This in itself indicates the temporary nature of the Parakletos for once that order had passed away this job was completed. reprove = Grk. "elegcho" and is variously translated convict (1), convince (4), rebuke (5), reprove (5), (Y).
 The idea is twofold.
 It convinced those who recognized their sin (Acts 2:37; Acts 4:4) and condemned those who didn’t.
 (John 15:24; Acts 4:2).